Radiologic Sciences Requirements

 - Math

 During selection, points are given for the grades in the required courses.
 Points are given as follows: (A= 2pts, B= 1pt, C= 0pts, enrolled in course during the spring term .5pts.).
 The point total is added to the overall GPA.
 The total points are calculated and then ranked.
-(The total amount of slots available are dependent on how many of the previous year’s freshman continue in the program).
+(The total amount of slots available are dependent on how many of the previous year’s 1st Year students continue in the program).
 (20 max).

 - Radiography Physics